Head Shot with a White Background

 Many companies commission head shots of their staff members photographed against a white backdrop so that this can then be used as a PR photograph for websites and LinkedIn.
 In this short piece, I am going to touch on the white background head shot, and how it can be achieved.
-I will touch on the snags, and why deliberately choosing a grey or off-white colour instead, might be a better option than pure white.
+I will discuss the snags, and why deliberately choosing a grey or off-white colour instead, might be a better option than pure white.

 OK so you have decided as many clients do, that you would like a portrait with a pure white background so that it blends with the pure neutral white of a website, well that is MUCH easier said than done for a number of practical reasons.